idayrus/tiktok-virtual-printer-legacy/README.md

 ---

-### If you want the latest version and future update, please contact https://wa.me/13239168464
+### If you want the latest version and future update, you can check https://play.gemtok.live/

 ---